Now Reading

 Prairie Grouse

-In South Dakota, sharp-tailed grouse and greater prairie-chickens are lumped together as prairie grouse.
+In South Dakota, sharp-tailed grouse and greater prairie-chickens are combined in the regulations as prairie grouse.
 As the name suggests, the prairie and landscapes nearby are their primary habitat.
-That means you can find them in central and western South Dakota.
-Later into the season, prairie grouse organize into larger coveys.
+Later into the season, prairie grouse organize into larger coveys and become much harder to approach with more eyeballs on the lookout and more experience in avoiding hunters.
 They can spend their time in croplands and near fields, but most of their time is spent in open grasslands.

-The season starts September 15 and ends January 6.
-The daily bag limit is 3.
+The 2024 season starts September 21 and ends January 31, 2025.
+The daily bag limit is 3 in combination with any ruffed grouse taken.

 Ruffed Grouse